 Snack on superfoods galore in these low-calorie bars.
 Take a quiz to pinpoint your major stressors, or simply take your pick of Sleepy, Calm, Relaxed, Energetic, Comfortable or our top pick for this topic, Focused.

-The latter option is designed to enhance cognition with rosemary, cocoa, oats, cranberries and hazelnuts, all hand-picked to help you focus.
+The latter option is designed to enhance cognition with supporting ingredients like rosemary, cocoa, oats, cranberries and hazelnuts, all hand-picked to help you focus.

 11. Verb Chocolate Chip Banana Bread Caffeinated Energy Bar